Protect your hands and wrists in just a few minutes a day.

 - Injury, such as falling on or straining your wrist

-- Fluid retention and swelling caused by hormones or some medications
+- Fluid retention caused by hormones or some medications

 - Sleeping with bent wrists or holding other static positions that create compression in the wrist

-- And, yes, high-impact or repetitive work with the hands, such as construction, maintenance, assembly line work, or computer use
+- And, yes, high-impact or repetitive work with the hands, such as construction or assembly line work

 How to Relieve Carpal Tunnel Pain